What is employee experience?

 How to improve employee experience

-If you only focus on employee engagement and corporate culture, you’re missing the trick of integrating all your workplace, HR and management practices to focus on the employee experience.
+If you only focus on employee engagement and company culture, you’re missing the trick of integrating all your workplace, HR, and management practices to focus on the employee experience.

 Combine your O- and X-Data